gablsl/fastify-jwt-api/README.md

 ## 📦 How to Run the Project

-1. If you want, pull the images

-    ```bash
-    docker pull gabrielsousadeveloper/fastify-blog-api:1.0.0
-    docker pull gabrielsousadeveloper/postgres-blog-database:1.0.0

-    ```

-2. Create a directory and set up your docker-compose.yml
+1. Create a directory and set up your docker-compose.yml

     ```bash
     service: